sictweb/bti425-2020/notes/week07.md

 ### Tuesday plan

-*Tuesday, February 11*
+*Tuesday, February 18*

-We will do an in-class task, in which you will create a new Angular app, and learn through hands-on experience.
+We will do an [in-class task](week07-in-class), in which you will learn through hands-on experience.

 <br>